mozilla/cubeb-coreaudio-rs/README.md

 Now the draft version can pass all the tests within *gecko* on mozilla try-server.
 The project can be tracked on [*bugzilla* 1530715][bugzilla-cars].

+The plain translation version from the C code is in [plain-translation-from-c][translation-from-c] branch.

 ## Test
 Please run `sh run_tests.sh`.